se2p/sa2022/rendered/3 Syntax-based Analysis.md

     Statement node: Return

-A statement tree (ST-tree) rooted by the statement node s ∈ S is the tree consisting of node s and all of its descendants, but excluding any statements nodes.
+A statement tree (ST-tree) rooted by the statement node $s \in S$ is the tree consisting of node s and all of its descendants, but excluding any statements nodes.
 For example, for a method call statement, all child nodes are in the statement tree, since none of the children are statements.
 On the other hand, an if-statement consists of an expression as well as the conditionally executed statements: